tomeko/moto-tilt-blinds/doc/README.md

 ### `moto-tilt-blinds` design concept

-  - One way to approach this would be a worm-gear motor driving the main drive shaft (1.a.3) directly, and removing the tilt-gear mechanism entirely.
+  - One way to approach this would be a worm-gear motor driving the main drive shaft (fig 1.3) directly, and removing the tilt-gear mechanism entirely.
 But that disables manual control as the worm-gear motor is not back-driveable.
-  - A small geared motor is placed inline to rotate the cord spool (1.a.5)
+  - A small geared motor is placed inline to rotate the cord spool (fig 1.5)
-  - There is limited space between the metal housing (1.a.2) and front cover shroud (1.a.1) with the required motor orientation, so creating a shaft coupler between the motor and tilt-gear mechanism (1.a.4) isn't practical.
+  - There is limited space between the metal housing (fig 1.2) and front cover shroud (fig 1.1) with the required motor orientation, so creating a shaft coupler between the motor and tilt-gear mechanism (fig 1.4) isn't practical.
-  - Therefore, the spool that came with the tilt-gear mechanism (1.a.5) is removed, and we 3D print a custom spool with a built in coupler designed for both the motor shaft and the tilt-gear mechanism shaft.
+  - Therefore, the spool that came with the tilt-gear mechanism (fig 1.5) is removed, and we 3D print a custom spool with a built in coupler designed for both the motor shaft and the tilt-gear mechanism shaft.

 ## 2. BOM